dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    suspected poison, try it first on an animal; if it agree with the stomach of the animal he makes further experiments, and this was the way John took.
-His brain was teeming with projects to overturn the liberties of America and the representative system of government, and he began by hinting it in little companies.

-   The secretary of John Jay, an excellent painter and a poor politician, told me, in presence of another American, Daniel Parker, that in a company where himself was present, John Adams talked of making the government hereditary, and that as Mr. Washington had no children, it should be made hereditary in the family of Lund Washington.

-   John had not impudence enough to propose himself in the first instance, as the old French Normandy baron did, who offered to come over to be king of America, and if Congress did not accept his offer, that they would give him thirty thousand pounds for the generosity of it; but John, like a mole, was grubbing his way to it under ground.
-He knew that Lund Washington was unknown, for nobody had heard of him, and that as the President had no children to succeed him, the Vice-President had, and if the treason had succeeded, and the hint with it, the goldsmith might be sent for to take measure of the head of John or of his son for a golden wig.
+His brain was teeming with projects to overturn the liberties of America, and the representative system of government, and he began by hinting it in little companies.
+The secretary of *John Jay*, an excellent painter and a poor politician, told me, in presence of another American, *Daniel Parker*, that in a company where himself was present, John Adams talked of making the government hereditary, and that as Mr. Washington had no children, it should be made hereditary in the family of Lund Washington.
+John had not impudence enough to propose himself in the first instance, as the old French Normandy Baron did, who offered to come over to be king of America, and if Congress did not accept his offer, that they would give him thirty thousand pounds for the generosity of it; but John, like a mole, was grubbing his way to it under ground.
+He knew that Lund Washington was unknown, for nobody had heard of him, and that as the President had no children to succeed him, the vice-president had, and if the treason had succeeded, and the hint with it, the goldsmith might be sent for to take measure of the head of John or of his son for a golden wig.
 In this case, the good people of Boston might have for a king the man they have rejected as a delegate.
 The representative system is fatal to ambition.

-   Knowing, as I do, the consummate vanity of John Adams, and the shallowness of his judgment, I can easily picture to myself that when he arrived at the Federal City [Washington] he was strutting in the pomp of his imagination before the presidential house, or in the audience hall, and exulting in the language of Nebuchadnezzar, "Is not this great Babylon, that I have built for the honor of my Majesty!"
-But in that unfortunate hour, or soon after, John, like Nebuchadnezzar, was driven from among men, and fled with the speed of a post-horse.
+   Knowing, as I do, the consummate vanity of John Adams, and the shallowness of his judgment, I can easily picture to myself that when he arrived at the Federal City, he was strutting in the pomp of his imagination before the presidential house, or in the audience hall, and exulting in the language of Nebuchadnezzar, "*Is not this great Babylon that I have built for the honor of my Majesty!*" But in that unfortunate hour, or soon after, John, like Nebuchadnezzar, was driven from among men and fled with the speed of a post horse.

-   Some of John Adams's loyal subjects, I see, have been to present him with an address on his birthday; but the language they use is too tame for the occasion.
-Birthday addresses, like birthday odes, should not creep along like mildrops down a cabbage leaf, but roll in a torrent of poetical metaphor.
+   Some of John Adams's loyal subjects, I see, have been to present him with an address on his birth day; but the language they use is too tame for the occasion.
+Birth day addresses, like birth-day odes, should not creep along like mildrops down a cabbage leaf, but roll in a torrent of poetical metaphor.
 I will give them a specimen for the next year.
-Here it is:
+Here it is.

-   When an ant, in traveling over the globe, lifts up its foot, and puts it again on the ground, it shakes the earth to its center: but when YOU, the mighty Ant of the East, was born, etc., etc., etc., the center jumped upon the surface.
+   When an ant, in traveling over the Globe, lifts up its foot and puts it again on the ground, it shakes the earth to its center: But when YOU the mighty Ant of the East, was born, &c., &c., &c., the center jumped upon the surface.

-   This, gentlemen, is the proper style of addresses from well-bred ants to the monarch of the ant hills; and as I never take pay for preaching, praying, politics or poetry, I make you a present of it.
-Some people talk of impeaching John Adams; but I am for softer measures.
+   This, gentlemen, is the proper style of addresses from *well bred* ants to the monarch of the ant-hill, and as I never take pay for preaching, praying, politics or poetry, I make you a present of it.
+Some people talk of impeaching John Adams, but I am for softer measures.
 I would keep him to make fun of.
-He will then answer one of the end for which he was born, and he ought to be thankful that I am arrived to take his part.
+He will then answer one of the ends for which he was born, and he ought to be thankful that I am arrived to take his part.
 I voted in earnest to save the life of one unfortunate king, and I now vote in jest to save another.
-It is my fate to be always plagued with fools.
-But to return to Federalism and apostasy.
+It is my fate to be always playinh with fools.
+But to return to federalism and apostasy.

-   The plan of the leaders of the faction was to overthrow the liberties of the New World, and place government on the corrupt system of the Old.
+   The plan of the leaders of the faction was to overthrow the liberties of the new world, and place government on the corrupt system of the old.
 They wanted to hold their power by a more lasting tenure than the choice of their constituents.
-It is impossible to account for their conduct and the measures they adopted on any other ground.

-   But to accomplish that object, a standing army and a prodigal revenue must be raised; and to obtain these pretenses must be invented to deceive.
+It is impossible to account for their conduct and the measures they adopted on any other grounds.
+But to accomplish that object a standing army and a prodigal revenue must be raised; and to obtain these pretences must be invented to deceive.
    Alarms of dangers that did not exist even in imagination, but in the direct spirit of lying, were spread abroad.
 Apostasy stalked through the land in the garb of patriotism, and the torch of treason blinded for a